jennisung/reading-notes/codefellows201:reading-notes/class-7.md

 ## Code 201 - Foundations of Software Development: Readings: Object-Oriented Programming, HTML Tables

+## Overview of reading notes:

+The materials for today are important as it goes over the concepts on Object-Oriented Programming (OOP), objects, and HTML tables.
+Objects are a important topic to understand in programming as it is the foundation for alot of aspects in programming.

 ### Explain why we need domain modeling.